Samsung/tizen-docs/docs/application/tizen-studio/web-tools/code-productivity.md

 Minification is the process of compressing the code from its original size to the smallest size, without affecting its operation.
 The Code Minifier is a smart compression tool which removes or modifies unnecessary characters from the code.

 The Code Minifier removes characters, such as white space, line breaks, and commented-out code.
-It then places all of the code on 1 line.
+It then places all the code on 1 line.

 The Code Minifier has the following features: